Over the course of his 45-year career in retail, Andrew has led some of the world’s most respected high-end, specialty and department stores.

 What are you reading at the moment and what’s next on your ‘to-read’ list?

 I currently have three books on my bedside table.
-Churchill & Chartwell: The Untold Story Churchill’s Houses and Gardens by Professor Stefan Buczacki.
+Churchill & Chartwell: The Untold Story of Churchill’s Houses and Gardens by Professor Stefan Buczacki.
 I have read endless books about Churchill, I admire his strong leadership, determination, and focus.
-The second is Bill Bryson, The Road to Little Dribbling.
+The second is Bill Bryson’s The Road to Little Dribbling.
 The humour that Bill Bryson brings to his writing is unparalleled in my opinion.
 The final book is Ken Clarke’s Kind of Blue: A Political Memoir – Ken Clarke is somewhat of a maverick, and, whether you agree with his policies or not, it’s a very interesting reflection on life in government.

-I am also very excited to be attending the launch of James Bidwell’s new book, Disrupt!
-100 Lessons in Business Innovation, next week.
+I am also very excited to be attending the launch of James Bidwell’s new book, Disrupt!: 100 Lessons in Business Innovation, next week.
 That is next on my to-read list.